samuelgoto/readme/README.md

 ## Known Issues

-* inserting a new value to a link reference seems to make the rendering off.
+- [ ] inserting a new value to a link reference seems to make the rendering off.
-* the WebRTC transport for the YJS CFDS seems to be off.
+- [ ] the WebRTC transport for the YJS CFDS seems to be off.
-* tables still seem to be rendering poorly
+- [ ] tables still seem to be rendering poorly
-* inserting by coyping/pasting doesn't seem to be taken as inserting
+- [ ] inserting by coyping/pasting doesn't seem to be taken as inserting
-* can't edit files other than the README
+- [ ] can't edit files other than the README
-* can't edit private files
+- [ ] can't edit private files
+- [ ] cannot create new files
+- [ ] cannot be embedded in a static site as a widget
+- [ ] doesn't save the state locally (if you refresh you lose your edits)
+- [x] doesn't do [ ] checkboxes